angular-vietnam/100-days-of-angular/Day019-intro-rxjs-observable.md

 Đây vừa là một điểm mạnh, cũng vừa là điểm yếu của Angular.
 Vì RxJS xử lý asynchronous rất mạnh, nhưng bù lại bạn sẽ phải học thêm một số các concept khác xoay quanh stream.
 Thinking in streams.

 > RxJS is a library for composing asynchronous and event-based programs by using observable sequences.
+[RxJS Overview][RxJSOverview]

 > In RxJS and in reactive programming in general, the fundamental unit of work is the stream.
 Think in terms of streams (think reactively) and design code in a way that, instead of holding on to data, you allow it to flow through and apply transformations along the way until it reaches your desired state.
+[RxJS in Action][RxJSinAction]

 ![Everything is a stream](assets/everything-is-a-stream.jpg)